-Wam no1 is the most recent player in the Weiden burger game, and so far they’re my favorite!
+Wam no1 is the most recent player in the Weiden burger game, and so far they’re winning over my heart!
 They have vegan and vegetarian options, but for anyone eating a beef patty, they grind their hamburger meat fresh.

 And for those of you who love fries (which is everyone), they have a much wider variety than most: waffle fries, crinkle fries, regular fries, and sweet potato fries!
 Can’t decide?
 Get them mixed!